shettyg/ovn-docker/README.md

 ovn-container net-list
 ```

-* Create a port (or endpoint) in the network 'dummy'
+* Create a port (or endpoint) in the network 'ls0', with an optional port name
+'ls0p0'

 ```
-ovn-container endpoint-create dummy
+ovn-container endpoint-create ls0 ls0p0
 ```

 The above command returns a uuid for that port.
 Internally it assigns